mikkokallio/dbapp-code/README.md

 1. Create a new user account and log in.
 2. View events and register to join an event, or comment on an event.
 3. View profiles for users that have left comments, and view who have registered to join an event.
+4. Click the user icon in the top bar to view your own profile, and edit your profile or log out.

 ## Reviewing the code